Blade editor named “icon” for LGBT History Month

 by Fred Kuhr

-The Washington Blade’s Kevin Neff
+The Washington Blade’s Kevin Naff

 “I am truly honored and humbled to be recognized by the Equality Forum with the icon award,” Naff said in the Blade.
 “None of us does this work for accolades, but it’s nice to be appreciated.
 I am so grateful for more than 20 years of working alongside the accomplished professionals at the Blade and in tandem with some of the luminaries working for social justice here and abroad.
 I will work hard to live up to this honor as we continue the fight for full equality.”